UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 We need a thread safe way of storing results from multiple threads of execution.
 That is provided by the Queue module.

-Queues allow multiple producers and multiple consumers to exchange data safely
+``Queue``'s allow multiple producers and multiple consumers to exchange data safely

-Size of the queue is managed with the maxsize kwarg
+Size of the queue is managed with the ``maxsize`` keyword argument.

-It will block consumers if empty and block producers if full
+It will block consumers if empty and block producers if full.

-If maxsize is less than or equal to zero, the queue size is infinite
+If ``maxsize`` is less than or equal to zero, the queue size is infinite.

 .. nextslide::